Midway Atoll: Infrastructure

-Eastern Island Airstrip is a disused airfield that was in use by U.S. forces during the Battle of Midway.
+Eastern Island Airstrip is a disused airfield used by U.S. forces during the Battle of Midway.
 It is mostly constructed of Marston Mat and was built by the United States Navy Seabees.

 Climate

 Despite being located at 28°12′ N, which is north of the Tropic of Cancer, Midway Atoll has a tropical savanna climate (Köppen As) with very pleasant year-round temperatures.
-Rainfall is evenly distributed throughout the year, with only two months being able to be classified as dry season months (May and June).
+Rainfall is fairly evenly distributed throughout the year, with only one month (June) having an average annual precipitation of less than 60 mm.

 History

 Midway has no indigenous inhabitants and was uninhabited until the 19th century.

 19th century

 The atoll was sighted on July 5, 1859, by Captain N.C.
 Brooks, of the sealing ship Gambia.
 The islands were named the "Middlebrook Islands".
 Brooks claimed Midway for the United States under the Guano Islands Act of 1856, which authorized Americans to occupy uninhabited islands temporarily to obtain guano.
 There is no record of any attempt to mine guano on the island.
 On August 28, 1867, Captain William Reynolds of USS Lackawanna formally took possession of the atoll for the United States; the name changed to "Midway" some time after this.
-The atoll was the first Pacific island annexed by the United States, as the Unincorporated Territory of Midway Island, and was administered by the United States Navy.
+The atoll was the first Pacific island annexed by the United States as the Unincorporated Territory of Midway Island and was administered by the United States Navy.

-The first attempt at settlement was in 1870, when the Pacific Mail Steamship Company started a project of blasting and dredging a ship channel through the reef to the lagoon using money put up by the United States Congress.
-The purpose was to establish a mid-ocean coaling station to avoid the high taxes imposed at ports controlled by the Kingdom of Hawai'i.
-The project was a failure, and the USS Saginaw evacuated the channel project's work force in October 1870.
-The ship ran aground on 21 October at Kure Atoll, stranding 93 men.
-On 18 November, five men set out in a small boat to seek help.
-On 19 December, four of the men perished when the boat was upset in the breakers off of Kauai.
+The first attempt at settlement was in 1870 when the Pacific Mail Steamship Company started a project of blasting and dredging a ship channel through the reef to the lagoon using money put up by the United States Congress.
+The purpose was to establish a mid-ocean coaling station to avoid the high taxes imposed at ports controlled by the Kingdom of Hawaiʻi.
+The project was a failure, and the USS Saginaw evacuated the channel project's workforce in October 1870.
+The ship ran aground on October 21 at Kure Atoll, stranding 93 men.
+On November 18, five men set out in a small boat to seek help.
+On December 19, four of the men perished when the boat was upset in the breakers off of Kauai.
 The survivor reached the U.S. Consulate in Honolulu on Christmas Eve.
-Relief ships were despatched and reached Kure Atoll on 4 January 1871.
-The survivors of the Saginaw wreck reached Honolulu on 14 January 1871.
+Relief ships were dispatched and reached Kure Atoll on January 4, 1871.
+The survivors of the Saginaw wreck reached Honolulu on January 14, 1871.